Nonperturbative Waveguide Quantum Electrodynamics: Introduction

 Finally, building on these analyses, we answer question (C) in the affirmative way.
 Specifically, we show that the infrared divergence of the renormalized emitter mass occurs for a certain gapless photonic dispersion.
-This in turn implies the exact two-fold degeneracy of the ground state and thus leads to the transition to the symmetry-broken (i.e., localized) phase in the thermodynamic limit.
-Our results are qualitatively consistent with the ones previously obtained for the spin-boson model, except for the reentrance into the delocalized phase in the extremely strong coupling regimes which originates from the diamagnetic term (see Fig.~\ref{fig_phase} in Sec.~\ref{sec:gless}).
-We then discuss the extension of these results to multi-emitter cases and point out that a waveguide QED system with superlinear photonic dispersion (corresponding to sub-Ohmic bath) provides a promising candidate to realize the superradiant transition (at least) for sufficiently small emitter frequencies.
+This in turn implies the exact two-fold degeneracy of the ground state and thus leads to the transition to the symmetry-broken (i.e., localized) phase in the thermodynamic limit, which is reminiscent of the delocalization-localization transition in the spin-boson models.
+Our results also indicate a qualitatively new feature, not present in the simplified spin-boson descriptions, such as the reentrant transition into the delocalized phase in the extremely strong coupling regimes which originates from the mass acquisition in the transformed frame (see Figs.~\ref{fig_phase} and \ref{fig_frg} in Sec.~\ref{sec:gless}).
+We demonstrate these results by applying the functional renormalization group method to a concrete model of resistively shunted Josephson junctions.